IDDRC Administrative Core

 The Administrative Core is designed to meet the following objectives:

 - Ensure that the IDDRC scientific cores provide excellent service, are cost-effective, and are well-matched to the needs of IDDRC research projects.
-Questions and comments about the cores can be addressed to Drs.
-Abbeduto, Van de Water, or Simon.
-The financial aspects of the core services are the responsibility of MIND Institute CAO, Juan-Carlos Rodrigo-Miranda.
+Questions and comments about the cores can be addressed to Leonard Abbeduto, Ph.D., Judy Van de Water, Ph.D., or Tony Simon, Ph.D.
+The financial aspects of the core services are the responsibility of MIND Institute Chief Administrative Officer, Michele Ono.

-- Ensure that the IDDRC research project makes timely progress and spurs additional translational research on IDD.
-Questions and comments about the IDDRC research project can be addressed to Dr. Hagerman, who is the Principal Investigator for the project, or Dr. Abbeduto, who is Co-principal Investigator.
+- Ensure that the IDDRC research component makes timely progress in addressing its specific aims and spurs additional broad-based translational research on IDD.
+This objective is addressed in many ways, including through the sponsorship of seminars and meetings.
+Questions and comments about the IDDRC research project can be addressed to Randi Hagerman, M.D. who is the Principal Investigator for the project, or Leonard Abbeduto, Ph.D. who is Co-principal Investigator.

-- Integrate the IDDRC into the broader context of the UC Davis campus and the national IDDRC network.
+- Integrate the IDDRC into the broader context of the UC Davis campus and the NICHD IDDRC network.
 This integration is achieved by the interaction of the IDDRC leadership with the External Advisory Committee and the Campus Advisory Committee.

 - Promote the growth of clinical trials.
 The IDDRC efforts in this area are led by Dr. Randi Hagerman, Medical Director of the MIND Institute, and by Norman Brule, who is the Clinical Trials Manager for the MIND Institute.

 - Optimize the use of technology in IDDRC research and dissemination.
 Patrick Hugunin assists in this area by providing video production, editing and social media and by Brenda Shelton who provides expertise in website development.